kalyan-anna/urql-graphql-example/README.md

-# JURA - Kanban Project Tool
+# URQL + Jotai State Management Example

-This is an example project of using Apollo GraphQL for state management along with Jotai.
+This project demonstrates how to use URQL GraphQL for state management in combination with Jotai.

+Originally, this was an alternative approach to [Apollo GraphQL Example](https://github.com/kalyan-anna/react-apollo-graphql-example).
+However, not fully completed and left midway due to URQL's reexecute functions being less sophisticated compared to Apollo GraphQL.

 ## Setup Instructions